ToVinhKhang/ToVinhKhang/README.md

 # Hi, I'm Kent!
 You can call me Khan :D
 ## Bachelor of Software Engineering
-> Concentration: Business Analysis, Consultant and Personnel
+> Concentration: Business Analysis and Human Relations
 > Minor: Web Programming and Applications

 <br />

 ### About Me
-I have knowledge most of popular programing languages.
-I'm passionate about business analysis and consultant.
-I also have a knack for public speaking, demonstrated experience at management roles and have effective people skills.
+I've knowledge most of popular programing languages.
+I'm passionate about analysis and problem solving.
+I've a knack for public speaking, demonstrated experience at management roles and have effective people skills.
 I’m a perfectionist who ensures that every task is completed with utmost attention to detail.

 <br />